 There were perhaps 200 people that lived in Nags Head Woods—maybe a few more, maybe a few less.
-There were two churches, a small store, a grist mill, and a one room school house teaching grades 1-7 taught by Noah Hurdle, described by Duvall as a strict and a no nonsense teacher.
+There were two churches, a small store, a grist mill, and a one-room schoolhouse teaching grades 1-7 taught by Noah Hurdle, described by Duvall as a strict and a no-nonsense teacher.

-Although the community was noted for taking care of its own, there was rivalry between south end of Nags Head Woods and the north end, according to Lu Anne Jones in her book “Everyone Helped His Neighbor: Memories of Nags Head Woods.”
+Although the community was noted for taking care of its own, there was a rivalry between the south end of Nags Head Woods and the north end, according to Lu Anne Jones in her book “Everyone Helped His Neighbor: Memories of Nags Head Woods.”
 On the south end, many of the residents primarily fished and were called somewhat derogatorily “down south soft crabbers,” and on the north end where there were more farms, there were the “hog feed peddlers.”

 Numerous accounts created an image of a remarkably self-sufficient community.
 Most of the residents farmed the land, growing staple crops such as potatoes, sweet potatoes, and garden vegetables.
-Jone’s book and the Duval tapes describe farms that raised cattle, hogs and sheep.
+Jone’s book and the Duval tapes describe farms that raised cattle, hogs, and sheep.